 Our award-winning Bereavement Support Group supports members who have suffered the loss of a loved one.
 The specially trained team of volunteers is assisted by a professional psychotherapist and provides exceptional care and support.
 If you are grappling with a bereavement, whether recent or in the past, please don’t hesitate to contact our rabbis to explore how we might support you.

-Cheder at NPLS is a friendly, enjoyable and educational time for the children who take part in this important introduction to Jewish life.
+Cheder at The Ark Synagogue is a friendly, enjoyable and educational time for the children who take part in this important introduction to Jewish life.
 We provide classes for children from reception to year 10 during term time Saturday mornings and children study both Hebrew and Jewish studies.
-At the moment, we sadly are not able to run in-person classes but are happy to learn online together.
-Want to find out more, contact Rabbi Lea.
+Want to find out more, please visit our cheder page.

 Whether you are on the path to becoming Jewish or simply wish to broaden your knowledge, everyone who is interested in learning more about Judaism is welcome to join our Exploring Judaism course.
 The course covers the main areas of Jewish learning, including Jewish thought, history and practice.
 If you are interested in joining the course or are interested in conversion, please contact our rabbis.